dleute/chatserver/README.md

 ### Usage

 chatserver.allofzero.com is the domain used in this example.
 Please replace with your own domain (or use it in hosts which may be easier) chatdeploy.allofzero.com is the domain used for live deployment.
+This is the same system in the included capistrano deploy script.

 #### Pre-loading sample data

 For usage and testing a fixtures file is included that creates a few users for you.

-`./app/console doctrine:fixtures:load` - WARNING: this will destroy the current database and re-populate it
+`./app/console doctrine:fixtures:load` - WARNING: this will destroy the current database and re-populate it for the environment.
+By default it's the dev environment.

 #### Creating users manually

 On the system that needs additional users:

-`./app/console fos:user:create` and follow the prompts. (be sure to provide the environment if you use different db config)
+`./app/console fos:user:create` and follow the prompts. (be sure to provide the environment with --env= if you use different db config)

 #### Running the socket server